Fear factor fades as global M&A hits seven-year high

 However, changes in U.S. tax rules so far have not killed off further inversion deals altogether.

-“Companies will always factor in minimizing taxes as they consider the best way to structure their business.
+“Companies will always factor in minimising taxes as they consider the best way to structure their business.
 That is their job,” said Bob Eatroff, co-head of M&A for the Americas at Morgan Stanley.

 Meanwhile in Europe the emergence of unexpected but deep-pocketed “left-field” buyers from developing economies has raised the stakes for some prospective Western acquirers, including private equity firms.